 I heard about my next film NEBRASKA back in May at the Cannes film festival (where it earned Bruce Dern the ‘Best Actor’ prize) and of course, because it was a new piece of work from one of my favourites writer/directors working today, Alexander Payne, I thought it sounded like an unmissable treat.
 I wasn’t wrong.
 Catching the movie on its UK release just before Christmas, I found it to be one of the most heartfelt moments in the cinema over the last 12 months.
-The funny and at times, melancholy road trip undertaken by the curmudgeonly old Woody (Dern) and his younger son David (Will Forte, delivering a great dramatic performance after his tenure on Saturday Night Live) from Montana to Nebraska, all in the hope of collecting the million-dollar sweepstakes money that Woody is convinced he’s won, was all beautifully evoked in Phedon Papamichael’s monochrome photography.
+This funny and, at times, beautifully melancholy road trip with the curmudgeonly old Woody (Dern) and his younger son David (Will Forte, delivering a great dramatic performance after his tenure on Saturday Night Live) from Montana to Nebraska, all in the hope of collecting the million-dollar sweepstakes money that Woody is convinced he’s won, was all beautifully evoked in Phedon Papamichael’s monochrome photography.
 In a career that’s already given us a number of memorable movies, this was a real high point for Payne.

 My last choice is ALL IS LOST which just made 2013 deadline, as I caught it a couple of days after its release on Boxing Day and as with Nebraska, I’d had it earmarked since Cannes as a must-see.
 Again, it didn’t let me down.
 J. C Chandor’s second film, after his terrific debut Margin Call, gave us an astonishing Robert Redford on bravura form in an almost existential drama on the high seas.
 An almost silent occupant of a small boat – known only to us as Our Man – alone on the open ocean who, after an accident to his craft has to use all his ingenuity and will to battle the ever more dangerous elements were totally thrilling viewing and for me, marks Chandor alongside Bennett Miller as a film-maker whose work you cannot miss.